aycangulez/tie-in/README.md

 }
 ```

-### Highly Granular Relations
+### Highly Granular Relationships

-The relations in a database are usually defined between columns across tables.
-In Tie-in, however, relations can be defined between individual records.
-Relations can also have types, so you can have multiple relations between two records.
+The relationships in a database are usually defined between columns across tables.
+In Tie-in, however, relationships can be defined between individual records.
+Relationships can also have types, so you can have multiple relationships between two records.

-The ability to associate a record with any other record in any table opens up new possibilities that are hard to accomplish with the traditional column-based relations.
-Also, since relations are dynamic, no schema changes are necessary to define new relations.
+The ability to associate a record with any other record in any table opens up new possibilities that are hard to accomplish with conventional column-based relationships.
+In addition, since relationships are dynamic, no schema changes are necessary to define new relationships.

 ### Defining Components